Why Zeolite for Horses: Protection against Toxic Contaminants in Feed

-Modern agriculture and feed production increasingly use preservatives, herbicides, and insecticides.
-These often end up in trace amounts in our horses' feed.
-These chemical residues can gradually impair our animals' health by leading to metabolic disorders and other health problems.
-Unfortunately, the effects of these pollutants are only becoming known gradually, and their detection is often only possible through specialized laboratory tests.
+In modern agriculture and feed production, the use of preservatives, herbicides, and insecticides is increasing.
+They often end up in trace amounts in our horses' feed.
+These chemical residues can gradually impair our animals' health, leading to metabolic disorders and other health problems.
+Unfortunately, the effects of these pollutants are only gradually becoming known, and their detection is often only possible through specialized laboratory tests.

-Horse feed can contain various harmful substances that can impair the health and well-being of horses.
+Various harmful substances can be present in horse feed, which can affect the health and well-being of horses.

 1. Mycotoxins

-These are molds that can grow on grain, hay, straw and other animal feed, especially under damp storage conditions.
+These are mold fungi that can grow on grains, hay, straw, and other feedstuffs, especially under damp storage conditions.

 Effects: Liver and kidney damage, weakened immune system, metabolic disorders, reproductive problems.